 Diasporas, sometimes referred to as expatriates or transnational communities, play an important role in leveraging migration’s benefits for development.
 Measuring issues relating to diaspora groups is challenging, as there is no agreed-upon definition of "diasporas".
 Data on migrant stocks can act as a proxy for diaspora populations, and remittance data are also closely linked to the study of diasporas.
 Since the 1990s, many states have established wide-ranging programmes aimed at promoting relations with diasporas.
 However, differences in definitions and a lack of robust monitoring and evaluation mean that comparative analysis of these policies is difficult.

 The term "diasporas" has no set definition, and its meaning has changed significantly over time, which makes it very difficult to measure.
 IOM defines diasporas as “migrants or descendants of migrants, whose identity and sense of belonging have been shaped by their migration experience and background.”
-(IOM World Migration Report, 2018: 305) While the term was originally used to describe the forced displacement of certain peoples, "diasporas" is now generally used to describe those who identify with a "homeland", but live outside of it.
+(IOM Glossary on Migration, 2019) While the term was originally used to describe the forced displacement of certain peoples, "diasporas" is now generally used to describe those who identify with a "homeland", but live outside of it.
 Definitions of "diasporas" also include not only first-generation emigrants, but also foreign-born children of these individuals, as long as they maintain some link to their parent’s home country.
 These links – whether cultural, linguistic, historical, religious or affective – are what distinguish diaspora groups from other communities.

 Normally, diasporas are characterized by most, if not all, of the following features: